dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### UpdateExecutionTimeout
 This option can be set when creating a new `LeviathanUpdateProcessor` using the new optional `options` callback parameter on the `LeviathanUpdateProcessor` constructor.

+### NormalizeLiteralValues
+This option can now be set on any implementation of `INodeFactory`.
+This includes `Graph` and other related classes and will affect calls made to `CreateLiteralNode` on those classes.

+### LiteralEqualityMode
+This option has moved to the `EqualityHelper` static class.